 Since Carulla is more upscale they tend to have more imported items than many other grocery stores.
 And some Carulla stores have large produce sections.
 In addition, the prices at Carulla tend to be the highest out of the grocery stores in Colombia.

 Are Grocery Prices the Same in All Exito Stores?

 The simple answer to this question is “no”.
 The grocery prices can be different at the Exito stores in different neighborhoods.

-For example, the prices for groceries in Exito in El Poblado in Medellín are generally higher than the Exito stores in Larureles, Sabaneta and other neighborhoods in the Medellín metro area.
+For example, the prices for groceries in Exito in El Poblado in Medellín are generally higher than tstores in Larureles, Sabaneta and other neighborhoods in the Medellín metro area.
 Prices for groceries in Exito in El Poblado tend to be about 2 to 5 percent higher on average than in Exito stores in other neighborhoods.

 To demonstrate this, I surveyed the prices of 12 different items at two Exito stores at the Aves Maria Mall in Sabaneta and in El Poblado near the Poblado metro station.
 I also compared prices to the Carulla in El Poblado near Parque Poblado.
 The following table shows the results:

 In addition, the Carulla store in El Poblado had on average 8.14 percent higher prices than the Exito store in Sabaneta.
 Also, Carulla had higher prices than the Exito store in El Pobaldo.
-Carulla generally tends to have the highest prices for groceries out of all the grocery stores.
+Carulla generally tends to have the highest prices for groceries out of all the grocery stores in Medellín.